Bleed air

-Bleed air in aerospace engineering is compressed air taken from the compressor stage of a gas turbine, upstream of its fuel-burning sections.
-Automatic air supply and cabin pressure controller (ASCPC) valves bleed air from low or high stage engine compressor sections; low stage air is used during high power setting operation, and high stage air is used during descent and other low power setting operations.
+Bleed air in aerospace engineering is compressed air taken from the compressor stage of a gas turbine engine, upstream of its fuel-burning sections.
+Automatic air supply and cabin pressure controller (ASCPC) valves bleed air from low- or high-pressure engine compressor sections; as the pressure varies with engine operation, low-stage air is used during high-power operation, and high-stage air is used during descent and other low-power operations.
 Bleed air from that system can be utilized for internal cooling of the engine, cross-starting another engine, engine and airframe anti-icing, cabin pressurization, pneumatic actuators, air-driven motors, pressurizing the hydraulic reservoir, and waste and water storage tanks.
 Some engine maintenance manuals refer to such systems as "customer bleed air".

 Bleed air is valuable in an aircraft for two properties: high temperature and high pressure (typical values are 200–250 °C and 275 kPa, for regulated bleed air exiting the engine pylon for use throughout the aircraft).